-The student must submit their immunization records to www.castlebranch.com.
-This company will review submitted records and notify the student of any incomplete immunizations.
-The program will be notified of students not fulfilling immunization requirements.
+The student must submit their immunization records to paprog@marietta.edu.
+We will review submitted records and notify the student of any incomplete immunizations.
+These records will then be loaded in to eMedley for storage and utilization during clinical year rotations.
 It is the student's responsibility to keep all immunizations up-to-date throughout the duration of the program.